 Medal of Honor Recipients

-Cloyde Pinson, Sr., Founder of the Texas National Cemetery Foundation (Section 76, Grave 1702B).
+Cloyde Pinson, Sr., Founder of the Texas National Cemetery Foundation (Section 76, Site 1702B).

 Private First Class William Blair Jr. was born in 1921 in Dallas.
 He served in the army, and it is said he was the youngest African American to serve as first sergeant in World War II.
 In 1946 he pitched on Negro League baseball teams the Indianapolis Clowns and Detroit Stars.
 In 1949, he founded Southwest Sports News, which published college athletics nationwide.
 Later it was reformatted to become Elite News, with a focus on political, social and economic topics important to the North Texas black community.
 For his athletic, journalistic, and civil rights accomplishments, the City of Dallas renamed Rochester Park "William 'Bill' Blair Jr. Park" in 2011.
 Blair donated his business papers and Negro League memorabilia to the University of Texas at Arlington.
 He died April 20, 2014, and is buried at Dallas-Fort Worth National Cemetery (Section 91, Site 585).

 Bobbie Joe Cavnar was the 22-year-old pilot of the big four-engine Douglas C-54 that rescued a stranded crew of the wrecked B-29 "Kee Bird" from the far northwest tip of Greenland in February 1947.
 Cavnar landed his transport plane on a small frozen glacial lake near the wreck.
 He was awarded the Distinguished Flying Cross for his actions and personally congratulated by President Harry S. Truman.
 He retired from the Air Force as a Colonel in 1964.
 (Section 11, Site 99).